Naresh Chandra Agrawal: Political career

 On 12 March 2018, Agarwal left the Samajwadi Party and joined the Bharatiya Janata Party after the party chose actress Jaya Bachchan as its candidate for election to the Rajya Sabha.
 Agarwal immediately got involved in controversy after he made derogatory remarks towards Bachchan's career choice.
 This wasn't the first time Agarwal made demeaning comments about women.
 Then Samajwadi Party (SP) MLA Naresh Agarwal sparked a controversy over the brutal Mumbai gang-rape, saying that women needed to pay attention to their clothes to avoid being raped.
 Agarwal also said that women should not be too influenced by television.
-His comments sparked extreme controversy and was condemned by the media and the victims' family.
+His comments sparked extreme controversy and was condemned by the media & the victims' family.

 Controversy

 Party (SP) MLA Naresh Agarwal sparked a controversy over the brutal Mumbai gang-rape, saying that women needed to pay attention to their clothes to avoid being raped.
 Agarwal also said that women should not be too influenced by television.

 Reacting to the verdict, the mother of the telephone operator, stated, "They deserved death.
 If there was any harsher punishment than this, their crimes would merit that too.
 This crime is a blot on society.
 If rapists like them are set free, it will only encourage molesters and rapists, and send a wrong message to society.
 Also, it is necessary that equal urgency is shown in all rape and molestation cases.
 This incident has changed our lives.
 We live in a locality where word spreads very fast.
 Some of our neighbours have made our lives hell.
 They taunt us when we pass.
 While she has been struggling to overcome the trauma, the local boys have not been letting her do that.
 She is often chased by youths in the area.
 When we venture out for family functions, we feel the difference in our relatives' approach towards us."
 She also added that the quick conviction was only due to the proximity of the 2014 general elections.

 In July 2017, Agarwal courted controversy by associating Hindu Gods with alcohol, while speaking on the issue of mob violence related with cow protection in the Rajya Sabha.
 The comments were removed from records as well the house was adjourned.
 Agarwal defended himself by saying that he had "not meant to hurt anyone".
 Deputy Chairperson of the House P. J. Kurien said that the comments "per se derogatory and hurt the sentiments of the majority community and God as it is believed".